dev-sharing/developer-roadmap/README.md

 - Design principles: KISS, YAGNI, SOLID,
 - System Design: Cahing, Scaling and Monitoring.
 How big websites work: Facebook, Youtube, TikTok, Stackoverflow and many more.
 - [Bad practices and real world examples](Bad-practices-and-real-world-examples.md)

+How to find first job

+Freelancing and contractor job

+Interpeneurship and Start-up:
+- List with recources: presentations, podcasts, real world examples, how to find entrepreneurship communities
+- Collecting and finding a promising idea.
+- Market fit.
+- Competition.
+- Scalable business.
+- Creating a team.
+- Build MVPs
+- Raise money with venture capital.